KrishnaSingh1920/MyNotes/README.md

 # MyNotes
-A Collecting Of B.Tech CSE-AI Notes
+A Collection Of B.Tech CSE-AI Notes